Ann Keen: John Taylor's failed legal claim

 In February 2009 constituent John Taylor alleged Keen had breached her 'duty of care' to a constituent in failing to assist his attempts in achieving compensation for wrongful imprisonment.
 Keen was initially ordered to pay £15,000 in damages by a judgment entered in default, but the ruling was later set aside, with the judge stating there was no entitlement in law for him to bring such a claim.
 Keen said, "As an MP I deal with huge numbers of cases each year for my constituents, many of which have successful outcomes.
 "Unfortunately, some cases for a variety of reasons do not have successful outcomes.
 Despite trying my hardest for Mr Taylor for more than 10 years since 1997, this was one such case."
 The case was believed to be the first of its kind.

 Personal life

 She married Alan Keen, who sat as a Labour MP from 1992 until his death in 2011, in 1980.
 Her sister, Sylvia Heal, also a former Labour MP, was one of three Deputy Speakers of the House of Commons under former Speaker Michael Martin.
 Keen has two sons and one daughter.
-She had one of her sons adopted and was reunited with him in 1997.
+In 1966, as an unmarried mother, she was forced to give up her son for adoption at his birth and was only reunited with him in 1997.